SRT MARINE SYSTEMS PLC

 ("SRT" or the "Company")

-SRT Marine Systems PLC, a provider of maritime surveillance, monitoring and management systems, is pleased to announce its results for the year ended 31 March 2020, a year that reflects the significant operational progress made by the Company.
+SRT Marine Systems PLC (SRT), a global provider of maritime surveillance, monitoring and management systems, today announces a trading update for the current financial year ending 31 March 2020.

 The information communicated in this announcement contains inside information for the purposes of Article 7 of the Market Abuse Regulation (EU) No. 596/2014.

 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
 For further information, please contact [email protected] or visit www.rns.com.